mik-jozef/chalk/spec.md

 > of HTML tags and the specification shouldn't care.

 ### Source code representation
-Modules must be encoded as valid UTF-8 without byte order mask.
+Modules must be encoded as valid UTF-8 without byte order mark.

-### Types of modules
+### Types of modules (TODO rename to Modules?)
 #### Chalk modules
 Starts with an optional [[comment]], then continue with [[declaration]]s.